-An estimate of the likelihood of malignancy based on the MIRALUMA® uptake score in combination with the mammographic score has not been studied
+An estimate of the likelihood of malignancy based on the MIRALUMA® uptake score in combination with the mammographic score has not been studied.

 In these two studies approximately 150 additional, non-biopsied lesions were found to be positive after MIRALUMA® imaging.
 These lesions were identified in sites that did not physically correlate with identified entry criteria mammographic lesions and these lesions were not palpable.
 These lesions were not biopsied.
 Whether these lesions were benign or malignant is not known.
 MIRALUMA® uptake can occur in both benign and malignant disease.
-THE CLINICAL USEFULNESS OF A POSITIVE MIRALUMA® IMAGE IN THE ABSENCE OF AN ABNORMAL MAMMOGRAM OR A PALPABLE LESION IS NOT immediately prior to patient administration.
-Radiochemical purity should be checked prior to patient administration.
+THE CLINICAL USEFULNESS OF A POSITIVE MIRALUMA® IMAGE IN THE ABSENCE OF AN ABNORMAL MAMMOGRAM OR A PALPABLE LESION IS NOT KNOWN.